GoogleCloudPlatform/professional-services/examples/cloud-functions-act-as/README.md

 One of the typical security concerns in Cloud SaaS based CI/CD pipelines that manage and manipulate Google Cloud resources is the need to securely authenticate the caller process on the Google Cloud side.

-A typical way of authenticating is using Google Cloud Serivce Account keys stored on the caller side that effectively are being used as long lived client secrets that need to be prtected and kept in secret.
+A typical way of authenticating is using Google Cloud Serivce Account keys stored on the caller side that effectively are being used as long lived client secrets that need to be protected and kept in secret.
 The need to manage and protect the long lived Service Account keys is a security challenge for the client.

 The recommended way to improve the secruity posture of the CI/CD automation is to remove the need to authenticate with Google Cloud using Service Account keys altogether.
 The Workload Identity Federation is the mechanism that allows secure authentication with no long lived secrets managed by the client based on the Open ID Connect authentication flow.